-Adavale Minerals hold three exploration licences within part of the highly prospective sedimentary uranium province within the northern part of the Lake Frome Embayment.
+Adavale Minerals hold three exploration licences (currently in the renewal stage) within part of the highly prospective sedimentary uranium province within the northern part of the Lake Frome Embayment.
 These tenements lie within a flat, semi-arid landscape located just to the north of the Flinders Range in South Australia.
-These include EL 4949 comprising 394km2, EL 4950 comprising 437km2 and the recently granted EL 5644 of 137km2.
+These include EL 4949 comprising 125km2, EL 4950 comprising 295km2 and EL 5644 of 137km2.